-Effect: When creating a weapon, the user may choose two attributes of that weapon type instead of one.
+Effect: When creating a weapon, the user may choose a second weapon attribute from a different weapon type.

 Masterwork - Passive (1 point)

-Restriction- May be purchased up to two times
+Restriction- May be purchased up to three times

 When a mastersmith has forged the weapon you use, you can be assured of quality.
 When the one wielding the weapon is said mastersmith, that quality tends to carry over to the battlefield as well--along with an innate understanding of the weapons they spent their own time making.

 No one knows war like those who craft its weapons.
 A Battlesmith knows war inside and out, and is able to harness that fire that forges their weapons for it.
 During combat, this lets them rapidly shift and adapt to the situation, performing otherwise impossible and instant feats of crafting that gift their active weapon with unusual ability.